awaelchli/lightning-examples/examples/gpt/README.md

 - Numbers are average over 100 iterations of training.
 Listed batch size is per GPU.

 In all experiments below, we shard the transformer block evenly across all GPU using the `transformer_auto_wrap_policy` from PyTorch.
+The GPU usage was measured and averaged across all GPUs.

 #### FSDP Baseline